z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/sms/helloworld/readme.txt

 CRT_OTERM_BACKGROUND_CHAR records the terminal's erase character.
 This character is absolute and ranges from 0-511.

 CRT_OTERM_CHAR_PATTERN_OFFSET gives the character offset the terminal should add to ascii characters before printing them.
 In this program the font is loaded to vram at character position 0.
 The font starts with a space, ascii 32, so by setting this pragma to -32, a space will be printed using tile 32-32 = 0.
 Likewise an 'A' will be printed using tile 'A'-32.
-All the terminal properties can be changed at runtime but this on in particular is useful since it allows changing of fonts.
+All the terminal properties can be changed at runtime but this one in particular is useful since it allows changing of fonts.

 The source code itself should be self-explanatory given the function names are verbose.
 Keep in mind areas on screen are defined by a rectangle structure that defines x,width,y,height.